stepanovr/Linux_kernel_trace/README.md

 # Linux_kernel_trace

 The application is written on Python.
 It has two parts: client and server that communicate over UDP.
+The server usws two files target.py and trace_base.py.
-The server target.py is a simple python script that runs on a limited resourses Linux machine that is under debugging target system.
+The server is a python script that runs on a limited resourses Linux machine that is the system under debugging.
+To run the server copy target.py and trace_base.py to the same directory on the target machine and start the server execution with the command sudo ./target.py

-The client runs on a remote machine that has tkinter packet installed.
+wThe client runs on a remote machine that has tkinter packet installed.

 To install tkinter use Ubuntu sudo apt-get install python3-tk